Image

 Bar ‘Cino Westwood will be open daily for dinner, served Monday through Thursday from 4:00 to 10:00 p.m., Friday from 4:00 to 11:00 p.m, and Saturday from 11:30 a.m. to 11:00 p.m, and Sunday from 11:30 a.m. to 10:00 p.m.
 Beginning in December 2024, Bar ‘Cino will open for brunch at 11:30 a.m.
 Saturday and Sunday.

-Mist, with a high of 37 and low of 24 degrees.
-Overcast in the morning, mist in the afternoon, clear overnight.
+Sunny, with a high of 94 and low of 65 degrees.
+Sunny for the morning, clear overnight.